 Only the Good Die Young

 As I climb into the West Virginia mountains, the overlooks become dizzying.
-The state is truly “wild and wonderful” but has some underlying grimness to it, as if long ago imprisoned there.
+The state is truly “wild and wonderful” but has some underlying grimness to it, as if long ago some ancient evil were imprisoned there.
 Snow blows off the mountains, whipping around the highway, little ghost trails and veins swirling.
-There are huge WPA-era tunnels pocking the highways, all of them still in full possession of that 1930s quality, as if the state existed in a time warp.
+There are huge WPA-era tunnels pocking the highways, all of them still in full possession of that 1930s quality.
 I stop at a gas station to de-ice my windshield.
-I ask the teenager attendant when the flattened out.
+I ask the teenager attendant when the state flattened out.
 “It doesn’t—West Virginia’s pretty damn mountainous.”

 The rocky green hills of Kentucky—untouched, pristine, not quite Southern, more like a gateway of the South into the Midwest.
 The local radio station is playing a segment about how bourbon is made.
 I arrive in Lexington, Kentucky, and drive circles around the sprawling college town, hopelessly searching for a rundown little diner I had visited years before and gotten the first-time-to-Lexington breakfast special.
 Eventually I find the Tolly-Ho—it’s a great little open-all-night spot.